 Two Months to Success

-Ashna and Neha, believers from the local Women’s Fellowship, had started a literacy class in Dayita’s area.
+Ashna and Neha, believers from the local Gospel for Asia (GFA)-supported Women’s Fellowship, had started a literacy class in Dayita’s area.
 Determined to keep her money safe, Dayita began attending the sessions—and to her surprise, Kaamil supported her.

 Ashna regularly teaches two-hour classes on reading and writing from a Bible-based curriculum.
 Within two months, Dayita could read and write enough to fill out her bank forms.
 She now deposits and withdraws money on her own.
 She can also read the names of buses and bus stations.